-With the days still short and the weather rarely pleasant here in the UK an indoor turbo trainer offers an outlet for quality, reliable training.
-So while it’s dark, wet and cold outside we can still put the time and effort into our training to reap the benefits come spring.
+With the UK gripped in the horrible Covid 19 (Coronovirus) pandemic an indoor turbo trainer offers an outlet for quality, reliable training for all cyclists.
 Our range of Tacx smart trainers are available on 0% finance which means you can spread the cost of your investment while your fitness reaches new heights.

 Gone are the days when a session on the indoor turbo trainer meant staring at a cold brick wall in the garage while cranking out max efforts based on perceived exertion alone.
 Now an indoor cycling experience can be as immersive as riding your favourite roads alongside hundreds of fellow (virtual) riders.